lucycandrew/MART341-WebDesign/Assignment9/README.md

     - Sweetener (honey is best)

 ## Intrucions :
-    1. Boild the Water :
+Step 1 : Boild the Water
     Fill your Kettle with water.
 What the water have boiled large bubbles will be rising continuously from the bottom of the kettle to the surface, & steem will be coming out ～ 100°C or 212°F